sciapp/gr/lib/grm/grplot/README.md

 1. `algorithm`: This parameter defines whether the data is summed up or if the maximum to be used for the side plots.
 Possible values are `max` and `sum` where the default is `sum`.
 2. `colormap` or `cmap`: This parameter defines the colormap to be used.
 The default is 44 (viridis).
 3. `marginal_heatmap_kind` or `h_kind`: This parameter defines what part of the data is displayed inside the side plots.
 Possible options are:
-    - `all`: When the kind is set to all, the side plots respect the complete data of the heatmap.
+    - `all`: If the kind is set to all, the side plots respect the complete data of the heatmap.
 This is the default case.
-    - `line`: When the kind is set to line, the side plots respect only a specific row/column of the data.
+    - `line`: If the kind is set to line, the side plots respect only a specific row/column of the data.
 4. `x_flip`: This parameter defines whether the x-axis is flipped or not.
 5. `y_flip`: This parameter defines whether the y-axis is flipped or not.